- Cheapest car insurance in Kentucky for a bad driving record

 Cheapest car insurance in Kentucky with a reckless driving conviction

-Travelers offers the cheapest rates for drivers with reckless driving convictions at $2,857.
+Travelers offers the most affordable rates for drivers with reckless driving convictions, averaging $2,857 per year.

 Cheapest car insurance in Kentucky with bad credit

-Based on our research, Geico is the cheapest car insurance company for drivers with poor credit, averaging $2,586 or $216.
+The cheapest Kentucky insurer for bad credit is GEICO, with rates averaging $2,586 annually or $216 monthly.
 Fortunately, drivers with bad credit can still find affordable auto insurance.

 Cheapest car insurance after an accident in Kentucky

-Auto-Owners has the lowest rates after an accident at $2,629.
-Travelers also has affordable rates at $2,634.
+Auto-Owners has the lowest average rates after an accident at $2,629 a year.
+Travelers also offers affordable rates, averaging $2,634 per year.

 Cheapest car insurance in Kentucky by city

-Owensboro has the cheapest car insurance rates in Kentucky at $3,242.
-But the most expensive city is Louisville with rates of $4,151.
+Owensboro has the cheapest car insurance rates in Kentucky at $3,242 per year.
+But the most expensive city is Louisville with rates of $4,151 per year.

 Your location in Kentucky also matters.
 For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.